nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > The task at the specified INDEX will be moved from the task list to the completed list.
 > The index refers to the index number shown in the most recent listing.
+> This list will only show you the tasks that are completed.
+  Deleted Task are not included.
 ```

 Examples: